 HIST 350 Special Topics: American History on Film

 This course explores movies as a primary source of information about twentieth century American history.
 The class meets once a week, to allow time for viewing films.
 Students also watch on their own, and the assigned readings help to contextualize the films and offer guidance to make students more comfortable analyzing non-textual primary sources (such as motion pictures).

 My interest in American cultural history has led me to explore a variety of time periods and subjects, from 19th century minstrelsy to 1980s television.
-My book, Channeling the Past: Politicizing History in Postwar America, examined the relationships between the Cold War, capitalism, and the cultural forms through which Americans learned about the past.
+My book Channeling the Past: Politicizing History in Postwar America examined the relationships between the Cold War, capitalism, and the cultural forms through which Americans learned about the past.
 I wrote a history of Rhode Island College.
-I am currently working on a project that seeks to explain how the political, economic, and cultural situation in the 1930s led to the golden age of American classical music in the 1940s and 1950s, as well as a history of the first U.S. refugee law and other research projects related to American society in the 1930s-1940s.
+I am currently working on a history of the first U.S. refugee law and other research projects related to American society in the 1930s-1940s.

 As the Public History Program Coordinator, I oversee the undergraduate certificate, graduate certificate, and BA programs in public history at RIC.
 The program emphasizes experiential learning through internship work at historical sites and museums around the region.
 The program is closely affiliated with RIC’s ongoing North Burial Ground Project.